node-saml/xml-crypto/README.md

 - `publicCert` - **[optional]** your certificate as a string, a string of multiple certs in PEM format, or a Buffer
 - `privateKey` - **[optional]** your private key as a string or a Buffer - used for verifying symmetrical signatures (HMAC)

-The certificate that will be used to check the signature will first be determined by calling `.getCertFromKeyInfo()`, which function you can customize as you see fit.
+The certificate that will be used to check the signature will first be determined by calling `this.getCertFromKeyInfo()`, which function you can customize as you see fit.
 If that returns `null`, then `publicCert` is used.
 If that is `null`, then `privateKey` is used (for symmetrical signing applications).
-If you do not want to trust any embedded `<KeyInfo />` node, preferring to validate the signature using a provided `publicCert`, you can set `getCertFromKeyInfo` to return `null`.

 Example: